le91688/agusmakmun.github.io/_posts/2016-01-13-guac-ec2-setup.md

 ./configure --with-init-dir=/etc/init.d
 ```

 If no errors occur, go to next step.
-If you get errors, youre likely missing a package
+If you get errors, youre likely missing a package, install as required.

 ```bash
 #run make install